Workforce modeling

-Workforce modeling is the process of aligning the demand for skilled labor with the availability and preferences of workers.
-It utilizes mathematical models to perform tasks such as sensitivity analysis, scheduling, and workload forecasting.
+Workforce modeling is the process by which the need (demand) for skilled workers at a particular time is matched with the availability and preference of skilled workers (supply).
+The resulting mathematical models can be used to perform sensitivity analysis and generate reports and schedules.

-This approach can be used in industries with complex labor regulations, certified professionals, and fluctuating demand — such as healthcare, public safety, and retail.
-Workforce modeling tools can include software that helps determine staffing needs based on workload variations across times of day, days of the week, or seasonal cycles.
+Workforce modeling is generally found in industries that have complex work rules, skilled or certified workers, medium to large teams of workers, and fluctuating demand.
+Some examples include healthcare, public safety, and retail.

+A workforce modeling solution can also refer to software demonstrating the number of staff necessary to complete tasks according to workload volumes/output by the time of day, day of the week, or time of year.

 Definition

 The term can be differentiated from traditional staff scheduling.
 Research indicates that traditional static planning models result in 60% of operating hours being either understaffed, or overstaffed, while modern workforce modeling implementations have achieved substantial cost reductions.
 Staff scheduling is rooted in time management.
 Besides demand orientation, workforce modeling also incorporates the forecast of the workload and the required staff, the integration of workers into the scheduling process through interactivity, and analysis of the entire process.
 The evolution from traditional scheduling to workforce modeling demonstrated quantitative benefits and reflects broader technological advancement in organizational management.